JuliaPOMDP/POMDPGallery.jl/README.md

 # POMDPGallery

 A gallery of models written for [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) with visualizations.
+You should be able to copy and paste the code below each visualization to run it on your local machine.

 For instructions on how to add new models, see [INSTRUCTIONS.md](INSTRUCTIONS.md).